ClementMathew/Quest_Assignments/Day_20/Web and Desktop Applications.md

 6. **Security and Privacy**:
    - **Web Applications**: Store data on external servers, requiring robust server security to protect user information, often using authentication and encryption.
    - **Desktop Applications**: Often store data locally, giving users more control over privacy but requiring their own security measures for protection.

-In summary, web applications provide accessibility and easy updates, while desktop applications offer better performance, more control, and offline access.
-The choice between the two often depends on the application’s purpose, user needs, and the desired platform flexibility.